TASER X2 Defender

-The Taser X2 is one of the less-lethal conducted electrical weapon (CEW) models that is used by law enforcement agencies and by civilians as a use for self-defense.
+The Taser X2 is one of the less-lethal conducted electrical weapon (CEW) models that are used by law enforcement agencies and by civilians as a use for self-defense.
 It was created by TASER International, Inc. in 2011 after their popular X26 model and the similar but bulkier and heavier X3.
 The X2 Defender, unlike previous CEWs, can shoot two cartridges and is semi-automatic.

 Function

 The X2 Defender is a projectile weapon that works by firing two electrically charged probes that pierce through the clothes of a target, creating neuromuscular incapacitation (NMI) of the body.
 The X2 can hold up to two replaceable cartridges, each holding two probes.
 Each "Smart Cartridge" has a circuit board that activates the cartridge to shoot out the two probes with gas pressure when it receives a signal.
 Unlike early CEWs, the main function of the X2 Defender does not operate under the principle of pain compliance so even people with high pain tolerance cannot resist the effects of the CEW, but if that does not work there is a backup function that enables a Drive-Stun mode in which the electric current does follow the principle of pain compliance and physically forces the target to submit.
 The X2 is used somewhat like a handheld pistol.
 They both have a similar design, and have similar features like a trigger, a safety lock, and aiming sights.